-Second primary malignancies, including skin cancers and other solid tumors, occurred in 12% of 1029 patients exposed to CALQUENCE in clinical trials.
+Second primary malignancies, including skin cancers and other solid tumors, occurred in 12% of 1029 patients exposed to CALQUENCE TABLETS in clinical trials [see Adverse Reactions (9.1)].
 The most frequent second primary malignancy was skin cancer, reported in 6% of patients.
 Monitor patients for skin cancers and advise protection from sun exposure.